-- Start the VCS Cluster Configuration Wizard from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > Cluster Configuration Wizard or, on Windows Server 2012 operating systems, from the Apps menu in the Start screen. - 2 Read the information on the Welcome panel and click Next. - 3 On the Configuration Options panel, click Cluster Operations and click Next. - 4 On the Domain Selection panel, select or type the name of the domain in which the cluster resides and select the discovery options.
+- 1 Start the VCSCluster Configuration Wizard from the Apps menu on the Start screen. - 2 Read the information on the Welcome panel and click Next. - 3 On the Configuration Options panel, click Cluster Operations and click Next. - 4 On the Domain Selection panel, select or type the name of the domain in which the cluster resides and select the discovery options.